 Discussion

-These findings demonstrate the positive impact of PPI on a multi-centre, multidisciplinary European translational research project incorporating both laboratory/translational science and psychosocial research.
+These findings demonstrate the positive impact of PPI on a multi-centre, multidisciplinary European translational research project that incorporated both laboratory/translational science and psychosocial research.
 PRPs and researchers who completed the surveys reported that the involvement of PRPs in the project enhanced the research and their own experience of participating in this project.
 Both groups described the value of building ongoing relationships between patients and researchers and interactively developing their own knowledge and communication skills in ways that were not only personally rewarding but also facilitated effective public engagement and dissemination of the research findings.
-The development of innovative spin-off projects and ongoing future collaborations between PRPs and researchers reflects the value of PPI to those involved.
+The development of innovative spin-off projects and ongoing future collaborations between PRPs and researchers reflected the value of PPI to those involved.

 There was agreement between all respondents that the PRPs were able to make significant positive contributions to the psychosocial research and dissemination activities associated with WP4, but several reported that PRPs were less able to make a meaningful contribution to the laboratory-based research undertaken in WPs1-3.
-However, there were examples of effective patient contributions to these work packages that were valued by researchers and PRPs, such as the development of a questionnaire for patients undergoing a lymph node biopsy procedure, lay summaries of metabolomics studies, and lay posters of EuroTEAM findings presented at the European League against Rheumatism (EULAR) Annual Meeting 2016.
-Several researchers mentioned that in future, they would actively try to identify specific, rather than general ways in which patients could contribute to laboratory-based projects and dissemination of project results.
+However, there were examples of effective patient contributions to these work packages that were valued by researchers and PRPs, such as the development of a questionnaire for patients undergoing a lymph node biopsy procedure, lay summaries of metabolomics studies, and lay posters of EuroTEAM findings, which were presented at the European League against Rheumatism (EULAR) Annual Meeting 2016.
+Several researchers mentioned that in future, they would actively try to identify specific (rather than general) ways in which patients could contribute to laboratory-based projects and dissemination of project results.
 It is possible that laboratory-based researchers’ awareness of PPI and confidence to implement it in their own research increased in response to proximity with the PPI activity that developed in WP4.
 In this respect, the distinctive multidisciplinary structure of EuroTEAM facilitated the evolution of PPI in this project.
 Moving towards more integrative, interdisciplinary models may further enhance PPI by developing common ground that is conducive to collaboration between patients and researchers.

 The challenges associated with the involvement of patients in early stage translational science could be at least partly be addressed by appropriate training for researchers about the benefits of PPI and how to identify opportunities and overcome barriers to useful PRP involvement.
 This could be further supported at the project planning stage by incorporation of deliverables and/or milestones that specifically relate to activities involving PRPs, such as the development of lay progress reports.
 However, it may be difficult to specify in advance the extent to which patients are able or willing to be involved.
 It is important to avoid imposing heavy workloads or tight deadlines on patients who may have limited availability and are continuously managing the impact of a chronic condition on their lives, which may also be busy with work, family or other commitments.
 It is important that patients do not feel pressurised to contribute to research activities unwillingly in order to satisfy research objectives or funders’ requirements.